 2.2.1 Enrollment and Enrollment Periods

-Contractor acknowledges and agrees that the Exchange is required to: (i) allow qualified individuals to enroll in a QHP or change a QHP during annual Open Enrollment Periods, (ii) allow certain qualified individuals to enroll in or change QHPs during Special Enrollment Periods as a result of specified triggering events per applicable Federal and State laws, rules and regulations.
+Contractor acknowledges and agrees that the Exchange is required to: (i) allow Qualified Individuals to enroll in a QHP or change a QHP during annual Open Enrollment Periods, (ii) allow certain Qualified Individuals to enroll in or change QHPs during Special Enrollment Periods as a result of specified triggering events per applicable Federal and State laws, rules and regulations.
 Contractor agrees to accept new individual Enrollees in the individual Exchange who enroll during these periods.

-Contractor shall provide monthly special enrollment periods for American Indians or Alaska natives enrolled through the Exchange.
+Contractor shall provide monthly Special Enrollment Periods for American Indians or Alaska natives enrolled through the Exchange.

 2.2.2 Individual Exchange Coverage Effective Dates